TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 <figure markdown=1>
 ![A flag displaying 10 chevrons pointing rightward: the original 8 colors, then white and grey](/images/Pride Flags/GSM Pride Flag (2021 Ky Leggiero design).svg){:.mid-post-hero.card}
-<cite role="figcaption">The GSM Pride Flag (2021 Ky Leggiero design)</cite>
+<figcaption role="cite">The GSM Pride Flag (2021 Ky Leggiero design)</figcaption>
 </figure>

 Here is my proposal.
-It uses the original Retro 8 colors for 8 rightward-pointing chevrons, then a white chevron, and the rest grey.
-The symbology here is intertwined and represents what I see as deeply-ingarained pieces of the GSM community and its members.
+It uses the original Retro 8 colors in 8 rightward-pointing chevrons, then a white chevron, and the rest grey.
+The symbology here is intertwined and represents what I see as deeply-ingrained pieces of the GSM community and its members.
 Let's dive into why I landed on this design:

 <span data-target-theme="dark">[![](/images/Pride Flags/GSM Pride Flag (2021 Ky Leggiero design; Annotated; Dark Mode).png){:.mid-post-hero.card}](/images/Pride Flags/GSM Pride Flag (2021 Ky Leggiero design; Annotated; Dark Mode).png)</span>